MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-exchange.md

 -  Install the latest [Visual C++ Redistributable for Visual Studio 2012 Update](https://www.microsoft.com/download/details.aspx?id=30679).

 -  To protect an Exchange 2013 and Exchange 2016 Database Availability Group (DAG) node, install the DPM protection agent on the node.

+> [!NOTE]
-While you can protect different DAG nodes from different DPM servers, only one node can be protected by one DPM server only.
+> While you can protect different DAG nodes from different DPM servers, only one node can be protected by one DPM server only.

 -  DPM 2012 (and later) has a storage pool size limit of 120 terabytes (TB).
 There's an 80-TB limit for DPM replica volumes, and 40-TB limit for recovery point volumes.
 When protecting a large Exchange deployment, it's important to know the user mailbox size limit and the number of users or mailboxes.
 The number of users or mailboxes determines the maximum size of a mailbox.
 Provided the mailboxes stay within limits, the number of mailboxes determine the number of Exchange databases a single DPM can protect.
 Use the number of users assigned to a database and their mailbox limits to calculate the maximum size possible for each Exchange database.
 For example, if the maximum size of a user's mailbox is 8 GB, a single DPM server can protect up to 10,000 mailboxes.
 If the maximum size of a user's mailbox is greater than 8 GB or if more than 10,000 user mailboxes require protection, configure the Exchange server with a DAG.
 Use additional DPM servers to provide full protection.
 An Exchange node can only be protected by a single DPM server.
 Therefore, the number of Exchange nodes should be equal to or greater than the number of DPM servers required to protect all Exchange databases.